status-im/lido-withdrawals-automation/README.md

 # Lido Withdrawals Automation by Stakely.io

 Lido Withdrawals Automation is a command-line tool that assists with the LIDO validators withdrawal process.
-The tool streamlines the procedure by fetching validators data, generating withdrawal messages, signing them with a remote signer, encrypting the signed messages, and saving them to the output folder.
+The tool streamlines the procedure by fetching validators data, generating withdrawal messages, signing them with a remote signer or keymanagerAPI, encrypting the signed messages, and saving them to the output folder.

 ![lido_withdrawals_automation](https://user-images.githubusercontent.com/8404210/231833396-3897fa1a-1669-4652-8469-c4bf0b5a811a.png)

 ## Features

 - Fetches validator data from the Kapi endpoint
-- Creates withdrawal messages and signs them using the remote signer
+- Creates withdrawal messages and signs them using the remote signer or the Keymanager API
 - Encrypts the signed messages using the specified password
 - Saves the encrypted messages to a specified output folder